ARD International Music Competition

+A prize at this competition has acted as a springboard for a career.
+Notable past winners and prize winners include: Yuri Bashmet, Myung-whun Chung, Christoph Eschenbach, Sol Gabetta, Alban Gerhardt, Natalia Gutman, Heinz Holliger, Nobuko Imai, Tsuyoshi Tsutsumi, Kim Kashkashian, François Leleux, Jessye Norman, Quatuor Ébène, Thomas Quasthoff, Jean-Guihen Queyras, Antoine Tamestit, Christian Tetzlaff, Alexandre Tharaud, Tokyo String Quartet, Mitsuko Uchida and Anne Sofie von Otter.

 History

 Between 1947 and 1950, the Radio Frankfurt held a "Young Soloists Competition".
 The earliest competition discovered two female vocalists who would soon take their place among the international talented: Christa Ludwig and Erika Köth.
 Instrumentalists included flautist Karlheinz Zöller and pianist Robert-Alexander Bohnke.
 The newly founded ARD continued the concept of bringing together talented young musicians from the entire globe.

 The competition categories change from year to year and include solo instrumentsm voice and chamber ensembles.
 An emphasis has been placed on modern music, and contemporary composers have regularly been commissioned to write new pieces for this Competition since 2001.

 350 to 450 young musicians usually apply each year, out of whom 200 candidates, from 35 to 40 countries, make it past the preliminary round.
 A large percentage of competitors come from countries other than Germany (up to 86%).

 The 2020 edition was cancelled because of the COVID-19 pandemic in Germany.